SUSE/scf/README.md

   You can also read a step by step tutorial of running [HCF on HCP](hcp/README.md) using Vagrant.

-## How do I generate Terraform MPC service definitions?

-  1. Ensure that the Vagrant box is running.

-  2. `ssh` into the Vagrant box.

-  3. To generate the `hcf.tf` file that contains the Terraform definitions for an MPC_based, single-node microcloud, run the `make mpc` command.

-    __Note:__ This target takes the same `make` variables as the `tag` and `publish` targets.

 ## How do I add a new version of Ruby to the build system?